denukedissanayake/todo-app/README.md

 Run the command ```sequelize db:migrate``` in the terminal open in the backend directory.
 This will deploy the database tables to the created database.
 (If 'error: -bash: sequelize: command not found' comes try install sequelize globally ```npm install -g sequelize-cli```)

-To add intial set of values to database run command ```sequelize db:seed:all```.
+To add intial set of values to database run command ```sequelize db:seed --seed 20220613174334-task-seeder```.
 (This is not mandetory.
-A user can be created and then tasks can be added using the application)
+A user can be created and then tasks can be added using the application).

 #### Run the Application